 Next we describe the parameters governing the performance of mobile robot tasks.
-The three most significant parameters are physical travel time, onboard computation time, and onboard memory.
+The three most significant parameters are physical travel time, on-board computation time, and on-board memory.
 In order to simplify the ensuing analysis, we associate physical travel time with length l of the path traveled by the robot.
-As for onboard computation time, we limit our discussion to algorithms that take polynomial time to compute each physical motion step of the robot.
-Since the time required for a physical motion step is typically several orders of magnitudes longer than the execution time of an onboard computation step, we focus on l as the main performance parameter.
+As for on-board computation time, we limit our discussion to algorithms that take polynomial time to compute each physical motion step of the robot.
+Since the time required for a physical motion step is typically several orders of magnitudes longer than the execution time of an on-board computation step, we focus on l as the main performance parameter.
 Last, we limit the discussion to algorithms whose storage requirement is at most linear in the size of the environment.
 This memory requirement may prove impractical in tasks such as planetary navigation, and may need to be revised in future work.

-Thus l denotes length of the path traveled by the robot while l{opt} denotes length of the optimal offline path.
+Thus l denotes length of the path traveled by the robot while l{opt} denotes length of the optimal off-line path.
 The following definition generalizes the traditional notion of linear competitiveness to any functional relationship between l and l{opt} .

-Definition 1 (Generalized Competitiveness): An online algorithm solving a task P is $f(l{opt})$ -competitive when l is bounded from above by a scalable function $f(l{opt})$ over all instances of P. In particular, $l \leq c_1 l{opt} + c_0$ is the traditional linear competitiveness, while $l \leq c_2 l{opt}^2 + c_1 l{opt} + c_0$ is quadratic competitiveness, where the c_i 's are positive constant coefficients that depend on the robot size D.
+Definition 1 (generalized competitiveness): An on-line algorithm solving a task P is $f(l{opt})$ - competitive when l is bounded from above by a scalable function $f(l{opt})$ over all instances of P. In particular, $l \leq c_1 l{opt} + c_0$ is the traditional linear competitiveness, while $l \leq c_2 l{opt}^2 + c_1 l{opt} + c_0$ is quadratic competitiveness, where the c_i 's are positive constant coefficients that depend on the robot size D.

 The meaning of scalability is as follows.
-When performance is measured in physical units such as meters m, one must ensure that both sides of the relationship $l \leq f(l{opt})$ posses the same units, so that change of scale would not affect the bound .
+When performance is measured in physical units such as meters m, one must ensure that both sides of the relationship $l \leq f(l{opt})$ posses the same units, so that change of scale would not affect the bound.
 For instance, the coefficient c_2 in the relationship $l \leq c_2 l{opt}^2 + c_1 l{opt} + c_0$ must have units of m^{-1} , c_1 must be unitless, and c_0 must have units of m.
-Note that the definition of $f(l{opt})$ -competitiveness focuses on a particular algorithm solving the task P. However, our objective is to characterize the lowest upper bound that can be achieved over all online algorithms for P. This objective requires a universal lower bound on the performance of all online algorithms for P. If the lower and upper bounds satisfy the same functional relationship, we associate the functional relationship with P itself.
+Note that the definition of $f(l{opt})$ -competitiveness focuses on a particular algorithm solving the task P. However, our objective is to characterize the lowest upper bound that can be achieved over all on-line algorithms for P. If the lower and upper bounds satisfy the same functional relationship, we associate the functional relationship with P itself.
 This notion is made formal in the following definition.

-Definition 2 (Competitive Complexity Class): A universal lower bound on the competitiveness of a task P is a lower bound $l \geq g(l{opt})$ over all online algorithms for P. If a competitive upper bound $f(l{opt})$ and a universal lower bound $g(l{opt})$ for P are the same function up to constant coefficients, this function is the competitive complexity class of P.
+Definition 2 (Competitive Complexity Class): A universal lower bound on the competitiveness of a task P is a lower bound $l \ge g(l{opt})$ over all on-line algorithms for P. If a competitive upper bound $f(l{opt})$ and a universal lower bound $g(l{opt})$ for P are the same function up to constant coefficients, this function is the competitive complexity class of P.

-The competitive complexity class of a task P is thus a pair of lower and upper bounds on the competitive performance of all online algorithms for P, such that the two bounds are identical up to constant coefficients.
-Note that competitive complexity class characterizes the task P itself, not any specific algorithm for P. The remainder of the paper characterizes the competitive complexity class of the multi-robot online navigation problem.
+The competitive complexity class of a task P is thus a pair of lower and upper bounds on the competitive performance of all on-line algorithms for P, such that the two bounds are identical up to constant coefficients.
+Note that competitive complexity characterizes the task P itself, not of any specific algorithm for P. The remainder of the paper characterizes the competitive complexity class of the multi-robots on-line navigation problem.